EMT202 The Reality of Creating VR-Based Learning

 discussed in this session:

 Virtual reality, VR development, Unity, video editing and production, 3-D rendering tools, KanbanFlow, and VR headsets (e.g., HooToo and Google Cardboard).

-Head of Competence & Capability Consulting
+Head of Competence & Capability Consulting and Education

-Vidya Krishnan is the head of competence and capability consulting for Ericsson North America.
+Vidya Krishnan is the head of competence and capability consulting and education for Ericsson North America.
 She has responsibility and a deep passion for transforming how Ericsson creates capability for its customers and their workforces.
 Vidya has over 20 years of experience in the telecom and IT industry, spanning AT&T, Nortel, and Ericsson.
 She holds a BS degree from Princeton and an MS degree from Stanford in electrical engineering, with a specialization in sustainability.
 She and her team are dedicated to transforming how, where, and when effective learning takes place in a networked society.